bitburner-official/typescript-template/README.md

 [Node.js](https://nodejs.org/en/download/) required for compiling typescript and installing dependencies

 ## Installation

 ```
 git clone https://github.com/bitburner-official/typescript-template
 npm i
 ```
+- Click [here](https://github.com/bitburner-official/typescript-template/guide_for_dummies.md) for step by step installation if you haven't used node.js before
 ## How to use this template

 Write all your typescript source code in the `/src` directory